 Not many new things in my kitchen this month but look at these faces I entertained in my kitchen!
 John’s sister was due to come to visit last weekend and there was an illness and she couldn’t come and her daughter and grandson didn’t come either.

-I had bought a big boneless ham to have in the refrigerator in case anyone got hungry.
+John’s family has always been so kind to me that I love spending time when they come up to visit the olds.
+There was a big boneless ham to have in the refrigerator in case anyone got hungry.
 It’s easy to say you want a sandwich when you know there’s a thumping big ham sitting in there.

-I visited John’s dad, Rob, in the nursing home the other day at dinner time and I blurted out, “I’ve got this big ham, would you like to come for lunch on Tuesday?”
+I visited John’s dad, Rob, in the nursing home the other day at dinner time and I blurted out, “There’s a big ham, would you like to come for lunch on Tuesday?”
 We had such a good time when they all came for a before Christmas lunch.
 This time we had someone new at the table.
 Meet Elsie, who’s just moved in to Arcare, plus Maureen, Phil, Ruth and Rob who were here for Christmas lunch.

 John bought and peeled some prawns and they enjoyed those while I finished up the lunch.
 They love prawns – another thing they don’t get at the nursing home.

 They are the most wonderful human beings, funny, clever and quick witted.
 Charlie drove them all nuts but the food made up for the irritation.
 I thought about what food you might miss when you have institutional food.

 The food there is good but they cater for quite old people so the food isn’t highly seasoned and they tell me that every other day it’s quiche of some sort and it’s boring.
 The vegetables are all (over)cooked from frozen so I went with a big platter of roasted vegetables.